hl2vr/hl2vr.github.io/_pages/knownissues.md

 <br />

-### Error: "Engine Error - Failed to initialize OpenVR"
+### Error: "Engine Error - Failed to initialize OpenVR", or "Could not load library client"

 SteamVR is required to run HL2VR.
 Please install it via Steam: [SteamVR](https://store.steampowered.com/app/250820/SteamVR/)

+SteamVR also needs to be running to play HL2VR.

 <br />